pdfmm/pdfmm/README.md

 * libpng (optional)
 * libidn (optional)

-pdfmm is currently tested with the following compilers:
+pdfmm is regularly tested with the following toolchains, which can be assumed to be the minimum versions required:

 * Visual Studio 2017 15.9
-* Visual Studio 2019 16.10
 * gcc 7.3.1
-* clang 5.0
+* llvm/clang 7.0

+It is also tested with the following:

+* Visual Studio 2019 16.11

 ## Licensing